Mathematical Theory of Exchange-driven Growth: Existence of Solutions

 which, by another use of Gronwall inequality, gives the bound $M_{p} ^{N}(t)\leq M_{p}(0)e^{\int_{0}^{t}C(M_{1}+M_{2}(s))ds}.$ Repeating the arguments in Theorem 1 proves that $c_{j}(t)$ is indeed a solution. \end{proof}

 \begin{remark} The growth assumption $K(j,k)\leq C(j^{\mu}k^{\nu}+j^{\nu}k^{\mu})$ $(\mu+\nu\leq3,$ $\mu,\nu\leq2)$ in the theorem was crucial to get the global existence.
-This is in accordance with the physical studies which derived regular growth for the same regime assuming very specific type of kernels.
+This is in accordance with the physical studies which found regular growth for the same regime assuming specific forms for the kernels.
 For general symmetric kernels growing faster than the aforementioned rates we can only prove local existence of solutions as shown in the following corollary. \end{remark}

-\begin{corollary} Consider the infinite EDG system (\ref{infode})-(\ref{infIC}).
-Let $K(j,k)$ be nearly symmetric and satisfy $K(j,k)\leq Cj^{2}k^{2}$ (for $j,k$ large) and $M_{p}(0)<\infty$ for some $p>2.$ Then the system (\ref{infode} )-(\ref{infIC}) has a local solution $(c_{j})\in X_{2}.$ \end{corollary}
+\begin{corollary} Consider the infinite EDG system (\ref{0-infode})-(\ref{infIC}).
+Let $K(j,k)$ be nearly symmetric and satisfy $K(j,k)\leq Cj^{2}k^{2}$ (for $j,k$ large) and $M_{p}(0)<\infty$ for some $p>2.$ Then the system (\ref{0-infode} )-(\ref{infIC}) has a local solution $(c_{j})\in X_{2}.$ \end{corollary}

-\begin{proof} The proof takes similar steps to Theorem 2.
+\begin{proof} The proof takes similar steps to Theorem 3.
 Indeed, under the assumption $K(j,k)\leq j^{2}k^{2}$, we again consider $\dot{M}_{2}^{N}(t)$